lulco/phoenix/README.md

 - Multiple migration directories
 - Migrate up and down
 - Dry run - executing up or down migrations without real executing queries.
 Commands just print queries which will be executed in non-dry mode
+- Dump command for creating migration from existing database
 - json output format for all commands
 - Namespaces in migration classes
 - Own migration templates